Second AGI YII Webinar Series

 Explore Your Future in Ataxia Research

-The webinars will start in May 2023.
+The webinars will start in July 2023.

 Target audience: young investigators in the ataxia field, who we hope to give a head start in their career by introducing important aspects of various research topics.
 Of course, anyone who is interested is welcome to attend!